wp-plugins/mpulse-real-user-measurement/readme.txt

 == Installation ==

-1. If you haven't already, create an mPulse Lite account at http://www.soasta.com/free/ and copy your API key once you've configured a domain
+1. If you haven't already, create an mPulse account (http://www.soasta.com/mpulse/ and copy your API key once you've configured a domain
 2. Install the WordPress plugin
 	- Directly from WordPress admin: 'Plugins' > 'Add new'.
 Search for "SOASTA", "mpulse", or "Real User Monitoring" and "Install Now" or